Need to Learn How to Make a Bar Graph in Excel?

 100 % Stacked

-If you are tracking data over time, then use a line graph instead of a bar graph.
+If you are tracking data over time, then use a control chart instead of a bar graph.
 Consider using a histogram to show the distribution of measured data or a Pareto Chart to show the importance of the bars,

 Histogram